Pearcleaner

 PearCleaner offers different search sensitivity settings (Strict, Deep, Enhanced) for finding associated files.
 While 'Strict' is generally safe, 'Deep' and 'Enhanced' can be overly aggressive and may flag files unrelated to the app being uninstalled.
 For critical system files or when in doubt, always review the proposed deletions with a fine-tooth comb or stick to the 'Strict' setting to avoid accidental removal of important data.

-If you use Homebrew, delve into PearCleaner's integrated Homebrew manager.
+If you use Homebrew, look into PearCleaner's integrated Homebrew manager.
 You can monitor installed casks and formulae, identify outdated packages, perform `brew doctor` checks, and clear Homebrew's cache directly from PearCleaner's interface.
 This centralizes your Homebrew workflow and simplifies routine maintenance tasks, ensuring your development environment stays tidy.

-PearCleaner's robust Undo Manager is a critical safety feature.
+PearCleaner's solid Undo Manager is a critical safety feature.
 After performing any deletion, remember that the files are moved to the Trash, not permanently erased.
 If you suspect an accidental deletion or wish to restore something, navigate to the Trash.
 PearCleaner also maintains a deletion history accessible via the Menubar > Edit, allowing you to track and potentially undo up to 10 previous delete actions as long as the items are in the Trash.

 While PearCleaner offers a compelling free and open-source solution, several other tools exist for Mac uninstallation and system cleaning, each with its own strengths.